From coast to coast, I've visited all 50 states, and it taught me lessons no guidebook could

-I accomplished my goal just a month shy of turning 49 (the summer before Covid hit, thank goodness), in the visitor’s center at Theodore Roosevelt National Park on the western edge of North Dakota.
-I’m apparently one of the more adventurous people in our country.
-According to one survey, the average American has visited 17 states, and only 2% have seen all 50.
-I’m certainly no expert on America, but here’s what I’ve learned from the states I’ve been to.
+I accomplished my goal to visit all 50 states just a month shy of turning 49, in the visitor’s center at Theodore Roosevelt National Park on the western edge of North Dakota.
+And I’m apparently one of the more adventurous people in our country because, according to a 2025 YouGov survey, the average American has visited just 16 states.
+While I don’t claim to be an expert, you can keep reading to find out what visiting all 50 states taught me about America (and myself!).

 Every state is worth visiting

-As my friend Sherry and I walked into that visitor’s center, I made a joyful comment about how I’d now been to all 50 states.
+As my friend Sherry and I walked into that visitor’s center, I made a joyful comment about how I’d now visited all 50 states.
 One of the park rangers behind the counter overheard me.
 As it turns out, North Dakota is so often the final state that people visit, they have a “Save the Best for Last” club, where they give you a certificate, bumper stickers and a T-shirt to mark the occasion.
-They took my picture near the woodchipper from Fargo, which is on permanent display at the park, and invited me to join a private Facebook group for other members.
+They took my picture near the wood chipper from Fargo, which is on permanent display at the scenic nature getaway, and invited me to join a private Facebook group for other members.
 That experience made a special personal moment very, very much more so.

 Getting out of your comfort zone is its own reward